Death and state funeral of the Duke of Wellington: Death

 In his last years, Wellington lived at Walmer Castle on the Kent coast, the official residence of the Lord Warden of the Cinque Ports, an honorary appointment which he had held since 1829.
 On 13 September 1852, the 83 year-old duke had risen early, played with his visiting grandchildren and eaten venison for dinner.
 His valet woke him at 6 am on the following morning, but an hour later, a maid reported strange noises suggesting that he was ill.
-At 9 am, Dr Hulke, an apothacary arrived, who suggested a cup of tea, but this brought on a seizure.
-Treatments tried by Hulke, assisted by his son and the local doctor, included a emetic, poultices applied to the legs and tickling the jaw with a feather.
-At about 2 pm, the duke's valet suggested that he might be more comfortable in an arm chair, rather than the military camp bed in which he always slept, but the old man died after the move. at 3:25 pm.
+At 9 am, Dr Hulke, an apothecary arrived, who suggested a cup of tea, but this brought on a seizure.
+Treatments tried by Hulke, assisted by his son and the local doctor, included an emetic, poultices applied to the legs and tickling the jaw with a feather.
+At about 2 pm, the Duke's valet suggested that he might be more comfortable in an arm chair, rather than the military camp bed in which he always slept, but the duke died after the move, at 3:25 pm.
 Urgent telegraphs had been sent to London, requesting the attendance of eminent surgeons Sir William Fergusson and John Robert Hume, but they were both in Scotland; a Dr Williams was dispatched instead, but arrived too late to assist.

 His body was embalmed before being sealed in his coffin, and remained in his bedroom at Walmer while preparations for the funeral began.
 During this time, the coffin was guarded by detachments from the Rifle Brigade, a regiment in which Wellington held the ceremonial post of colonel-in-chief.
 On 9 and 10 November local people were allowed to pay their respects; some 9,000 queued on the beach at Walmer to file past the coffin inside the castle.